-This bill aims to enhance local land use planning in Idaho by facilitating the siting of telecommunications facilities and broadband infrastructure.
-It introduces a new section, 67-6540, to Chapter 65, Title 67 of the Idaho Code, which mandates that cities, counties, or highway districts must approve or deny siting applications for telecommunications or broadband infrastructure within a specified reasonable timeframe.
+This bill aims to enhance the deployment of telecommunications facilities and broadband infrastructure in Idaho by amending existing laws and establishing new regulations.
+It introduces a new section, 67-6540, to Chapter 65, Title 67, Idaho Code, which mandates that local governments (cities, counties, and highway districts) must approve or deny siting applications for telecommunications and broadband infrastructure within a specified reasonable timeframe.
 If an application is not addressed within this timeframe, it may be automatically approved under certain conditions.
-The bill also outlines the process for handling incomplete applications and establishes specific timelines for different types of broadband and telecommunications permits.
+The bill also outlines the process for handling incomplete applications and allows for extensions of the approval period through mutual agreement.

-Additionally, the bill repeals the existing Section 61-538 and replaces it with a new section that regulates pole attachments, defining terms related to broadband and cable services.
-It establishes a framework for resolving disputes between public utilities and telecommunications providers regarding pole attachment rates and conditions, ensuring that public utilities can recover their costs while considering the interests of all parties involved.
-The bill declares an emergency, making it effective from July 1, 2025.
+Additionally, the bill repeals the existing Section 61-538 and replaces it with a new section that regulates pole attachments, which are essential for telecommunications and broadband services.
+This new regulation establishes definitions, outlines the responsibilities of public utilities regarding pole attachments, and provides a framework for resolving disputes over rates and terms between public utilities and service providers.
+The bill emphasizes the importance of reliable broadband connectivity for public safety and economic growth, and it declares an emergency, making the provisions effective by July 1, 2025.

 Statutes affected: Bill Text: 61-538